GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

 **To identify Cloudflare category of a domain**:

 1. Go to [Cloudflare Radar](https://radar.cloudflare.com/categorization-feedback/).
 2. Enter the domain name of the website and check the categories under which it is classified.
-For more information on categories and their definitions, refer to [Cloudflare DNS categories](https://developers.cloudflare.com/cloudflare-one/policies/filtering/dns-policies/dns-categories/).
+For more information on categories and their definitions, see [Cloudflare DNS categories](https://developers.cloudflare.com/cloudflare-one/policies/filtering/dns-policies/dns-categories/).
 3. If the domain is incorrectly classified, select the relevant categories and click **Submit** to provide your feedback.

 </details>